szewa-91/nbp-currency-parser/README.md

 If you want a fat jar (containing all dependencies) to be created, execute `mvn clean compile assembly:single`

-Then, to run application, run:
+Then, to run application, execute:
-`java -cp nbp-currency-parser-1.0-SNAPSHOT-jar-with-dependencies.jar pl.parser.nbp.MainClass EUR 2013-01-28 2013-01-31`
+`java -cp target/nbp-currency-parser-1.0-SNAPSHOT-jar-with-dependencies.jar pl.parser.nbp.MainClass EUR 2013-01-28 2013-01-31`

 Where three arguments are respectively: currency for which we want to see statistics, start date and end date.